Amitbergman/ExplaibableAncientDNAAnalysisTool/README.md

-﻿# exML - explainable ancient DNA analysis tool
+﻿# exML - explainable DNA analysis tool

-This project includes a python system to classify a dataset of DNA read (either ``.bam`` or ``.fasta`` files) and output the estimated proportion of different species in the dataset.
+This project includes a python system to classify a dataset of DNA reads (either ``.bam`` or ``.fasta`` files) and output the estimated proportion of different species in the dataset.
 It also provides explanations to the output that make it more interpretale and resolve ambiguities in the output.

 ## Getting Started